 When it comes to recruiting and retaining your employees, you need a competitive employee benefits package.
-However, there’s more to creating a standout compensation package than adding additional perks.
+But there's more to creating a standout compensation package than adding additional perks.

-It’s essential to select the right benefits for your employees.
-Some benefits are more appealing than others, while others help you address the growing needs of your employees without adding unnecessary complexity.
+It's essential to select the right benefits for your employees.
+Some benefits are more appealing to job seekers, while others help you address the growing needs of your current employees without adding unnecessary complexity.

-When choosing which benefits to offer your employees, you’ll want to consider flexible benefits from a vendor-neutral provider.
+When choosing which benefits to offer your employees, you'll want to consider flexible benefits from a vendor-neutral provider that's not tied down by contractual obligations.

 What does vendor-agnostic mean?

-A vendor-agnostic, or vendor-neutral, employee benefits solution doesn’t rely on a partner vendor list.
-A vendor-neutral benefits platform works with any single vendor or organization without preference to current vendors your organization uses.
+A vendor-agnostic or vendor-neutral employee benefits solution doesn't rely on a partner vendor list.
+A vendor-neutral benefits platform works with any third-party system provided by different vendors your organization uses.

-Instead of being required to use your funds or benefits at a single vendor that is compatible with your benefits plan, your employees can use their benefits for qualifying expenses at any vendor of their choice.
+Instead of being required to use your funds or benefits at a single vendor that’s compatible with your benefits plan, your employees can use their benefits for qualifying expenses at any vendor of their choice.

 For example, many group health insurance plans require policyholders to use specific pharmacies for their prescriptions to receive coverage.
-However, you could get your prescription filled at any pharmacy with a vendor-agnostic health benefits solution.
+However, your employees could fill their prescriptions at any pharmacy with a vendor-agnostic health benefits solution.

 Why do vendor-agnostic benefits matter to employees?

-Traditional benefits are often restrictive for employees by limiting where they can use their reimbursements, allowances, and benefit cards.
+Traditional benefits are often restrictive for employees by limiting where they can use their benefit allowances and benefit cards.

 The major benefits of vendor-neutral platforms are freedom and choice.
-Employees have their choice of vendors and they can choose how to spend their benefit allowance, card balance, or reimbursement.
-Instead of being forced to only purchase eligible items or services from a preferred vendor list, they can go wherever is most convenient for them.
+Employees can choose vendors and how to spend their benefit allowance, card balance, or get reimbursed.
+Instead of purchasing eligible items or services from a preferred vendor list, they can go wherever is most convenient for them.

-In the case of services like employee gym memberships, employees can go to any gym they want using their benefit instead of a specific gym that your organization partners with for your wellness programs.
+For services like employee gym memberships, employees can go to any gym they want using their benefits instead of a specific gym that your organization partners with for your wellness programs.

-This is especially helpful when your employees are spread out geographically, as your current vendors may not be available near their homes.
+This is especially helpful when your employees live in different areas, as your current vendors may not be available near their homes.

 Additionally, vendor-neutral providers generally don’t have control over the individual benefits you’re offering to your employees, allowing you to customize them so that they work with your organization.

-With a vendor-agnostic approach to benefits, your employees have more flexibility and control over how they use their benefits and won’t be tethered to a set company vendor list.
+With a vendor-agnostic approach to benefits, your employees aren't tethered to a set company vendor list.
+This gives them more flexibility and control over how they use their benefits.

 Why flexible benefits are important for employers